-Geointec conducted a Geotechnical and Pull Out Test campaign for the 5MW photovoltaic plant that will be developed on an artificial island in Seychelles.
+Geointec conducted a Geotechnical and Pull Out Test survey for the 5MW photovoltaic plant that will be developed on an artificial island in Seychelles.

 With the objective of determining the foundation design of the structure that will support the solar modules of a 5MW photovoltaic project, Geointec moved a team of two geological engineers to the Island of Romanville to carry out the requested Geotechnical and Pull Out Test study.